Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Introduction

-\begin{itemize}[label={ $\bullet$}] \item \textit{Motion generation} refers to the synthesis of realistic motion, that spans across diverse domains such as road traffic, human motion, and video generation.
+\item \textit{Motion generation} refers to the synthesis of realistic motion, that spans across diverse domains such as road traffic, human motion, and video generation.
 With the rise of generative AI, it has become a key tool for simulation, content creation, and data augmentation.
-While both motion prediction and motion generation aim to produce realistic motion, the former emphasizes accuracy with observed behavior, whereas the latter places greater emphasis on \textit{diversity} and \textit{controllability}.
+While both motion prediction and motion generation aim to produce realistic motion, the former emphasizes \textit{accuracy} with observed behavior, whereas the latter places greater emphasis on \textit{diversity} and \textit{controllability}.
 Moreover, unlike motion prediction, which must operate within a closed-loop autonomy stack and interface with upstream perception and downstream planning, motion generation---particularly when used outside of autonomous systems (e.g., in animation or generative media)---is unconstrained by such architectural dependencies.
 This allows for greater flexibility in generation settings, without the need for real-time operation or module compatibility.
+We expanded the disucssions on motion generation in Section~\ref{sec:data_synthesis}.